hufuman/wxbot/README.md

-# wxbot - bot for wechat
+# wxbotjs - bot for wechat

 nodejs implementation for wechat bot

 [wechat](http://weixin.qq.com/) is a popular IM made by Tencent.

-wxbot aims to provide a simple way to implement a weichat bot.
+wxbotjs aims to provide a simple way to implement a weichat bot.

 ### INSTALLATION

 ```
-npm install wxbot
+npm install wxbotjs
 ```

 ## USAGE